clement-sciascia/docs/pages/cloud/dedicated/windows_raid_hard/guide.en-gb.md

 ---
-title: 'Creating a Windows partition on a server with hardware RAID'
+title: Creating a Windows partition on a server with hardware RAID
 slug: windows-raid-hard
 excerpt: 'This guide will explain the steps needed to create a Windows partition on a server with hardware RAID.'
-section: 'Server Management'
+section: Server Management
 ---

 **Last updated 24th July 2018**